edarsem/chessformer/README.md

 # Chessformer

 The goal of this project is to create a chess engine that understand human level strength and the difficulty to find specific moves.

 I hope it will be usable as a coach, to help players find the move that they could find according to their level.

 I suspect that it could also be used as a cheating detection tool as it would have a better understanding of human chess as compared to a stockfish-based cheating detection tool.

+Finally, I hope that I can use those models to imitate a specific player style.

 I will try to achieve this by trainnig a transformer neural network from scratch.